Tariffs in the second Trump administration

-During his second term as President of the United States, Donald Trump enacted a series of steep tariffs affecting nearly all goods imported into the country.
-From January to April 2025, the average applied US tariff rate rose from 2.5% to an estimated 27%—the highest level in over a century, after most economists had determined that widespread high tariffs may have played a key role in starting the Great Depression.
-After changes and negotiations, the rate was estimated at 17.9% as of September 2025.
-By September 2025, US tariff revenue exceeded $30 billion per month, compared to under $10 billion per month in 2024.
+During his second term as president of the United States, Donald Trump enacted a series of steep tariffs affecting nearly all goods imported into the country.
+From January to April 2025, the overall average effective US tariff rate rose from 2.5% to an estimated 27%—the highest level in over a century.
+After changes, negotiations, and the invalidation of certain tariffs by the Supreme Court of the United States, the overall average effective tariff rate was 12.1% as of July 21, 2026.
+The items most affected by the tariffs are metals, items mostly made of metal, and vehicles.